 Students must also complete one of Seminar in Topics in Common Law Theory and Practice (LAW 560 - 3 credits) or Advanced Legal Research and Writing (LAW 530 - 4 credits).
 In LAW 560, students complete this requirement by enrolling in and successfully completing one of the graduate or upper-year JD seminars or workshops.
 The seminar or workshop must be 3 credits and include a substantial written research paper as one of the methods of evaluation.
 LAW 530, which is offered once per year, is an intensive 4-credit course, which focuses on research methodology, legal analysis and legal writing.

-Students complete their remaining credits by successfully completing courses chosen from the graduate or upper-year JD curriculum in the Allard School of Law.
+Students complete their remaining credits by successfully completing courses chosen from the graduate or upper-year JD curriculum offered by the Allard School of Law.
 These include courses commonly assessed by the NCA.
 Please consult registration, course timetable and exam schedule information for descriptions of course offerings.

 LLM CL students are permitted to count a maximum of six (6) credits from JD courses towards their degree.
 LLM CL students wishing to take more JD courses for credit towards their degree must complete coursework in addition to the regular requirements for JD students enrolled in those courses.
 The additional coursework will be determined by the course instructor(s) in consultation with the Director, Graduate Certificate and Professional Programs and Associate Dean, Graduate Studies and Professional Programs.
 Those JD courses will be reassigned a graduate course number on the LLM CL student's transcript, reflecting the additional coursework.